NeptuneMagicSauce/CatPi/README.md

   maybe fix = do a median?
-    no because at beginning of detection there is nothing it's not yet relevant
+    no because at beginning of detection there is nothing it's not yet relevant do an analysis:
+    do I need more logged data, after the eat event? should we take pictures of dispense, to compare with count of croquettes? we could then compare our heuristic/processing with accurate results what do the different heuristics compute for each event?

 - log email: include the total weight in the title